Creighton Bluejays football

-The first year of Creighton Bluejays football was in 1900.
-They fielded a football team every year from 1900 to 1942.
-The first team photo is from 1893, but first played in 1900.
+Although the first team photo is from 1893, the actual first season of Creighton Bluejays football was in 1900.
+The university fielded a varsity football team every season from 1900 to 1942.

 Nickname

-Creighton adopted a Bluejay as its mascot in 1924, when the university's athletic board selected the name from submissions for a contest run by the Omaha Bee newspaper.
+Creighton adopted a Bluejay as its mascot in 1924, when the university's athletic board selected the name from submissions for a contest run by the Omaha Bee.

 Conference championships

 Creighton won three conference titles.
 The Bluejays won two North Central Conference championships and one Missouri Valley Conference championship.